 The Broad MBA program occasionally will consider applicants with nontraditional full-time work experience prior to or during their undergraduate program.

 Additional accomplishments to be noted in the resume that can enhance an applicant’s chances of success include:

-Two personal essays are required (a written and a video essay).
+Two essays are required (a written and a video essay).
+The length of the written essay is 350 words.
+The Video essay consists of three questions.
 The essays help determine whether a candidate is a good fit for the program’s curricular strengths and team-intensive environment.
-Click here for current essay topics.
+Current essay topics

 We require two references.
 We prefer references (preferably a supervisor) that can attest to the your ability to work within and lead teams as well as to contribute significantly to a professional business environment.
 Your reference should be able to provide specific information on your professional and intellectual skills and abilities.
 Employment related references are strongly encouraged.
 Note- All candidates are required to fill in the names and contact information of their references on the online application.
 However, your reference does not need to fill out the recommendation form itself.
 If your reference/recommender chooses to fill out the recommendation form, we will still accept it.
 Filling out the recommendation form by a recommender is OPTIONAL.
 The Full-Time MBA program office may call your references/recommenders to speak to them during the application cycle.
 Please inform your references/recommenders to expect a call from The Michigan State University Full-Time MBA program during the application cycle (not all references will be contacted).

 Once past the initial screening process, applicants will be contacted for an evaluative interview by the admissions staff.
 Interviews are held from September through June and may be conducted by Skype or in person.
 You may wish to schedule an individual campus visit at the same time as your interview.